 Ask Schools about Graduation Rates

 Something else to be wary of; the national average graduation time has risen from 4 years to 6 years.
-Because of this, most school website only have the 6 year graduation rate.
-At My College Planning Team we always tell our clients that one of the most important stats on our college reports are the 4 year graduation rate.
+Because of this, most school websites only have the 6-year graduation rate.
+At My College Planning Team, we always tell our clients that one of the most important stats on our college reports are the 4-year graduation rate.

 Ask Schools about Scholarship and Grant Renewal

 While asking what requirements must be met to ensure renewal of merit scholarships is a good first step, it’s perhaps more important to ask the schools you’re interested in what percentage of students don’t receive renewals on their merit scholarships.
 The answer to the latter question is far more telling of the reality of the situation.